argemflores/argemflores/README.md

 # Hi!
 I'm Argem 🧑🏻

+> `Under construction 🚧`

-🏢 I'm a senior engineer at an not-for-profit organization in the Philippines.
-My primary job is in the back-end: database, API, migration, and testing.
+🏢 I'm a senior engineer at a not-for-profit organization in the Philippines.
+My primary job is in back-end development: database, API, migration, and testing.

 🏠 I like to explore new stuff, especially in software development, personal productivity, and gaming.